dineshppatilgmi/terraform-training/Day1/02-class-labs/01-class-simple-labs.md

     public_access_prevention = "enforced"
     labels = {
         environment = "training"
-        owner       = "dinesh-patil" # change this name don't leave it for my ownership :stuck_out_tongue_winking_eye:
+        owner       = "dinesh-patil" # change this name don't leave it for my ownership...
     }
 }
 ```

 Commands to Run:
-Run terraform plan to see how Terraform describes changes in the public_access_prevention attribute.
-Look for lines marked as ~ indicating an update in place.
+Run terraform plan to see how Terraform describes changes for addition of label.
+Look for lines marked as + indicating an add in place.
 Run terraform apply to apply the changes.
 **Expected Outcome:**
-- Terraform modifies the existing instance instead of creating a new one.
+- Terraform modifies the existing bucket instead of creating a new one.
-- Students understand how Terraform manages the "desired state."

 ---

 ### **Summary of Tasks**